Veriff: Investors

 Veriff's initial investor was Estonian bank Inbank (formerly Cofi) in 2016 via its subsidiaries Inbank Technologies and investment company Mobi Solutions, headed by Linnar Viik.
 Veriff investors include Y Combinator, Mosaic Ventures, Nordic Ninja, Accel, IVP and others.
 Veriff has raised $92.8 million in funding to date since its founding.
 The company announced a $69 million series B round in 2021 led by investment firms IVP and Accel.
 Before this, the company accepted bridge-funding of €13,8 million, and raised a $7.7 million Series A round in 2018, the leading investor being Mosaic Ventures.
 Also in 2018, Veriff Inc., registered in the U.S., became the sole proprietor of the Estonian company Veriff OÜ.
 In Estonian state registry, the transfer was formalized on October 22, 2019.
 Veriff has been tipped to become Estonia’s 6th unicorn company by Digital Europe.
 In January 2022, Veriff closed a $100 million Series C funding round co-led by Tiger Global and Alkeon Capital.

+Data Breach

+In late 2025, a data breach involving identity verification provider Veriff exposed the personal information of customers of Total Wireless.
+According to notifications issued by Total Wireless, an unauthorized party gained access to data stored within Veriff’s systems, not Total Wireless’s own network.
+The compromised information included images of government-issued identification documents submitted during customer verification processes, along with associated personal details such as names, mailing addresses, and dates of birth.

+Investigations revealed that approximately 8,583 Total Wireless customers in the United States were affected by the incident.
+Class-action lawsuits have been filed, alleging that Veriff and Total Wireless failed to adequately safeguard personally identifiable information and exposed customers to increased risks of identity theft and fraud.